Tuesday, April 1, 2014

 to have a serious talk about

-Like others living with Renovation Addiction, my problems escalated dramatically when I was in college.
-I lived in a rented house with some of my friends.
-One of the guys punched a hole in the wall.
+For me, college was when things really escalated.
+I lived in a rented house, and one weekend, someone punched a hole in the wall.
 We were young and needed to save the money.
-I was up for the challenge and repaired the damaged drywall myself.
-It looked good and my roommates were proud of me.
-Once again, I was surrounded by enablers who were unknowingly adding fuel to my renovation addiction fire.
-This thrill is part of what comes with the gateway tasks and from there I found myself working summers traveling with construction crews pouring concrete foundations and erecting water tanks.
-I didn't realize it at the time, but I was hooked.
+I was up for the challenge and repaired the damage.
+It looked good and my roommates were pleased, showering me with praise.
+Once again, I was surrounded by enablers who were unknowingly adding fuel to my RA fire.
+Adulation with the rush is part of what comes with the gateway tasks and from there I found myself working summers traveling with construction crews pouring concrete foundations and erecting water tanks.
+Before I even realized what was happening, I was hooked.

-Other examples of gateway projects may be wainscoting in a dining room, chair rail in your foyer, or crown molding in the master bedroom.
-Replacing things in the house that are not even broken or damaged are other examples of gateways that can lead someone down the slippery slope that is RA.
+Other examples of gateway projects may be wainscoting in a dining room, ceiling fans in every room, or crown molding in the master bedroom.
+Replacing things in the house that are not even broken or damaged are signs that someone may already be on the slippery slope that is RA.

-These gateway DIY jobs are dangerous because for many, they lead to harder and harder challenges; kitchen renovations, master suite additions, as well as decks, pergolas, and extensive landscaping in the back yard or construction of detached outbuildings.
-Many people can do small projects recreationally and stop there, but others like myself miss the red flags and lose control.
+Many people can do small projects recreationally and stop there, but others miss the red flags and lose control.
 People like me suffering from RA simply fail to know when to say when.

 In addition, if you find yourself falling in love with the challenge of buying and saving a condemned house (I'm here as well) then maybe you need to talk to someone; a close friend, a member of the clergy, a counselor, or perhaps someone in your family who has struggled with a DIY compulsion of their own.

 The thing to remember is that if you are showing these signs, you are not alone and there are people out there that will help you.
-But you have to come to terms with your overpowering desires to fix stuff that isn't broken or your obsessions with re-doing things that already look good.
-Admit that you have a problem, look in the mirror and say, 'I am a renovation addict.'
+But you have to come to terms with your overpowering desires to fix stuff that isn't broken or your obsessions with re-doing things that look good already.
+Admit that you have a problem, look in the mirror and say, "I am a renovation addict."
 Then, get help.
-Tomorrow is a new day and April 2nd, but today is the first, so Happy April Fools Day.
+Tomorrow is a new day and April 2nd, but today is the first, so Happy April Fool's Day.

 My family are enablers too.
 When I'm on another project that my dad thinks is crazy he says "Well at least it keeps you out of the bars" - like this is better than alcoholism - but we know the truth! ha